The Student Center Renovation & Expansion

-As the project continues on its way, we offer this video fly-through to give everyone an idea of what the completed building will look like upon its completion.
+As the project continues on its way, we offer this video fly-through to give everyone an idea of what the UK Student Center will look like upon completion.

 The project continues to take shape, as you can see from the steel structure rising on the site.
 The steel structure is also being assembled inside Alumni Gym, to establish support for the two levels of fitness and wellness equipment.
 Almost every day there is some noticeable change taking place, which adds to the excitement of the UK Student Center Renovation and Expansion REALLY happening.
 The Steering Committee, user groups, and building tenants are looking forward to seeing recommendations from the Interior Design Team on furniture, and room sets, on June 1st & 2nd .

-As a reminder, the 1938 section of the building will be kept intact, with a complete renovation and update being down to the insides.
+As a reminder, the 1938 section of the building will be kept intact, with a complete renovation and update being done to the inside.
 This is to preserve the historical facade and brickwork that has been a part of the structure from the very beginning.

 Some metal framework is shaping up outside of the Student Center!
 We were able to snap a couple of quick pictures!
 Check it out over on out Latest News & Blog section section!